whenSunSet/Comfyui_Object_Detect_QWen_VL/README.md

 ## Usage
 1. Place this repository inside your `ComfyUI/custom_nodes` directory.
-2. From the **Download and Load Qwen2.5-VL Model** node, select the model you want to use, choose the desired precision (INT4/INT8/BF16/FP16/FP32) and, if necessary, choose the device (such as `cuda:1`) where it should be loaded.
+2. From the **Download and Load Qwen2.5-VL Model** node, select the model you want to use, choose the desired precision (INT4/INT8/BF16/FP16/FP32), the attention implementation (FlashAttention or SDPA) and, if necessary, choose the device (such as `cuda:1`) where it should be loaded.
 The snapshot download will resume automatically if a previous attempt was interrupted.
+FlashAttention is replaced with SDPA automatically when used with FP32 precision.
 3. Connect the output model to **Qwen2.5-VL Object Detection**, provide an image and the object you want to locate (e.g. `cat`).
 Optionally set **score_threshold** to filter out low-confidence boxes, use **bbox_selection** to choose specific ones (e.g. `0,2`) and enable **merge_boxes** if you want them merged.
 The node will automatically build the detection prompt and return the selected boxes in JSON.
 4. Pass the bounding boxes through **Prepare BBoxes for SAM2** before feeding them into the SAM2 workflow.